 - (2016) ‘Nuclear weapons developments in China’, commissioned for the periodical of the Institut de recherche stratégique de l'École militaire (IRSEM), the Institute for Strategic Research in Paris, August.

-I co-convene and teach three main modules in the Department of War Studies:
+I co-convene the following modules in the Department of War Studies:

 - 6SSW3005 Contemporary Strategy in East Asia (third year BA module)